Human Services Generalist Certificate, Credit Certificate

 443-840-3783 or email@example.com

-- Statewide program (The Human Services Generalist Certificate is not designated as a Statewide program.)
+- Statewide program (Note: The Human Services Generalist Certificate is not designated as a Statewide program.)

-- The Human Services Counseling A.A.S. degree is offered both face to face and fully (100%) online.
+- The Human Services Counseling A.A.S. degree and all related certificates are offered both face to face and fully (100%) online.

 - Opportunities for Prior Learning Assessment (PLA) - see Portfolio, Departmental Exam, and DSST Examination.
 Several General Education classes also have PLA opportunities.